RCyrr/drone-planner/README.md

   - Bounded concurrency
   - Batched parsing with brief yields between batches
   - A configurable hard cap on the maximum number of imported images

+- When images are imported, the app automatically computes a "flight area" polygon from the image extents and stores it in memory at [`window.__DRONE_SESSION['flight area']`](index.html:1651).
+The polygon is drawn in a distinct yellow layer (`layerFlightArea`) so it can be visually separated from photo points and strips.

 ### GCP VALIDATOR

 A tool for importing and validating ground control points (GCPs) in CSV format: